tomw1808/blocktactoe/README.md

 4. `cd blocktactoe`
 5. `npm install`
 6. `npm install -g truffle`
-7. `truffle develop`
+7. `npm install -g ganache-cli`
+8. Open Ganache: `ganache-cli`
-8. Open a _second_ Terminal/Command Line in the same folder and type in
+9. Open a _second_ Terminal/Command Line in the same folder and type in
+10. `truffle migrate` to deploy the smart contracts on Ganache
-9. `npm run dev`
+11. `npm run dev` to start the webpack dev server
-10. Then open your browser
+12. Then open your browser

 # Questions/Suggestions?

 Feel free to reach out any time!
 Best is the Course Q&A Forum where dedicated staff is helping out.

+# UPDATES Jan 29, 2019

+All the code was updated to work with the latest Truffle 5 and Solidtiy 0.5.2.
+There is a minor warning about an older Webpack-dev-server which can be ignored for now.